Estimated reading time: 14 minutes

 Ketogenic Diet and Your Grocery Budget

-Below are all of the ways that we save money on the ketogenic diet for our grocery budget each month.
+Below are all the ways we save money on the ketogenic diet for our monthly grocery budget.

-- Shop online for the best low-carb, Ketogenic diet products like Amazon, Low Carb Grocery Canada
+- Shop online for the best low-carb, Ketogenic diet products on websites such as Amazon Canada or Low-Carb Grocery Canada.

-- Intermittent fasting is a great way to reduce expenses and body fat at the same time.
+- Intermittent fasting is a great way to reduce expenses and body fat simultaneously.

 - Don’t waste money on products you aren’t sure of.
 Do some research online and ask questions first.